TheSainEyereg/Olejka-discord-bot/README.md

 ## Instruction
 To run this bot yourself:
+1. Install NodeJS 14 or higher (LTS 14.16.1 is recommended)

-1. Clone and install dependencies
+2. Clone and install dependencies
 ```
 git clone https://github.com/TheSainEyereg/Olejka-discord-bot.git
 cd Olejka-discord-bot
 npm i
 ```
-2. Create `config.json` file with this lines:
+3. Create `config.json` file with this lines:
 ```
 {
     "token": "YOUR_BOT_TOKEN",